-El Mercado is widely known as a social, cultural, and commercial center for the local Latinx community.
-Representing a traditional Latin American marketplace, it provides a space in Boyle Heights for the sale of traditional Mexican goods, religious relics, live mariachi music, and authentic Mexican food.
-The building is situated around a large interior courtyard and is distinguished by its red tiled roof, arcade, and distinctive two-story arches.
+Widely known as a social, cultural, and commercial center for the local Latinx community, El Mercado represents a traditional Latin American marketplace providing a space in Boyle Heights for the sale of traditional Mexican goods, religious relics, live mariachi music, and authentic Mexican food.
+The building is situated around a large interior courtyard and is distinguished by its red-tiled roof, arcade, and distinctive two-story arches.

 Although El Mercado has become strongly identified with the Latinx community, the space was originally a multiethnic market.
-Founded in 1968 by Art Chaya on the former site of the Boyle Heights Lumber Company, the two-story stucco building served the local Mexican, Japanese, and Italian communites.
+Founded in 1968 by Art Chaya on the former site of the Boyle Heights Lumber Company, the two-story stucco building served the local Mexican, Japanese, and Italian communities.
 The variety of cultures, products, and foods boosted its appeal to outside visitors.
-Though the building has evolved over time, its original spirit and purpose has been sustained.
+Though the building has evolved over time, its original spirit and purpose have sustained.

 In 1991, artist Jose-Luis Gonzalez of Goez Art Studio designed and installed a bas-relief, mosaic tile mural on the first level of the western elevation.
 The mural, entitled Mayan Rain God, depicts abstract representations of the ancient Mayan deity in a largely serpentine form.